FAQs FAQ

 Do I need a new roof or just repairs?

-If your roof has isolated damage, such as missing shingles or minor leaks, repairs might be sufficient to address the issues.
-However, if your roof is approaching the end of its lifespan, shows widespread damage, or has experienced severe weather events, a full...
+That’s the big question!
+We’ll have to take a look at the property to decide, but generally speaking, if your roof has isolated damage, such as missing shingles or minor leaks, repairs might be sufficient.
+But if your roof is approaching the end of its lifespan, shows...

 How much does a new roof cost in the DFW area?